 5. Make good use of your freezer

-Another good way to take advantage of your freezer is to cook a lot :) For instance, we have many dumplings and bao zi (Chinese steamed bun) in our freezer.
-You can cook a lot of them, freeze them and they are ready for your liking :)
+Another way to take advantage of your freezer is to cook a lot!
+For instance, we have many dumplings and baozi (Chinese steamed bun) in our freezer.
+You can prepare a lot of them, freeze them and they are ready for your liking!

 A lot of people believe that the freezer is only for when you buy frozen food.
-Actually, a lot of frozen food is very unhealthy and sometimes not even very cheap.
-I think freezer makes more sense to keep a food budget low!
+A lot of frozen food is very unhealthy and sometimes not even very cheap.
+I think a freezer makes more sense to keep a food budget low!

 We do not have a huge freezer, only about 160 liters.
 It is full most of the time.
-I would like to change for a larger freezer.
-But for now, it does not make sense financially to change my freezer.
+And we will probably buy a bigger one in the future.

 6. Avoid brands

 Let’s take orange juice as a second example.
 We are drinking several liters of Orange Juice each week.
 So this is important for us.
 The cheapest is once again MBudget Orange Juice for 0.80 CHF per liter.
-The cheapest brand orange juice is Granini Orange Juice at 3 CHF per liter.
-This is almost four times more expensive.
+The most affordable brand of orange juice is Granini Orange Juice at 3 CHF per liter.
+It is almost four times more expensive.
 The cheapest Andros is at 4.20 per liter, more than five times more expensive!
 By buying MBudget instead of the brand Granini, we are saving more than 450 CHF per year!

 Try to make the computation one time for each brand you buy to see how much you can save.
 I am pretty sure that you can save a lot of money by avoiding brands when doing groceries!

-We just started to grow our own vegetable garden.
-I do not know if we will really make a profit out of it.
-But if you are good with the garden, and have a large land, you can grow vegetables for very cheap!
-And very good vegetables at that.
+A few years ago, we started to grow our vegetable garden.
+We do not make a large profit, but we still save a little each year with that small garden.
+But if you are good with the garden, and have a large land, you can grow vegetables very cheap!
+And delicious vegetables at that.

 For us, we just started this year.
 And we have a small garden yet.
-But it still feels great to eat home-grown vegetables :) And I believe that if you do it right, you can save some money.
+But it still feels great to eat home-grown vegetables!
+And I believe that if you do it right, you can save some money.
 Although not a lot.
-You should plant things where the seedlings are cheap and the grown vegetable is expensive.
-Or a plant that will grow many vegetables like eggplant or zucchini.
+You should plant things where the seedlings are cheap, and the grown vegetable is expensive.
+Or a plant that will produce many vegetables like eggplant or zucchini.

 Conclusion – Low food budget is possible

-To be honest, our garden is not yet making our budget smaller.
+Our garden is not yet making our food budget smaller.
 But we still hope that it will be the case.
-But I have really seen the difference once I started shopping at Lidl instead of Migros.
+But I have seen a significant difference once I started shopping at Lidl instead of Migros.
 And another difference once I started to buy some things in Bulk at Aligro.
 The most important thing is to compare the prices.
 And avoid brands!
 There is not one single shop that has the best prices.
 And try to use your freezer to keep your cost the lowest.

-If you follow these simple things to do, you should be able to keep your food budget low as well!
+If you follow these simple tips, you should be able to keep your food budget low as well!